WyzeGye/SquidGame/README.md

 # SquidGame
-A self tuning motorcycle ECM project
+A self tuning motorcycle ECM project.

 The goal is to be optimized for plug and play performance.
 Starting with support for up to 4 cylinders, and any sensors you can throw at it.
 Dyno support is included.